-These articles will help you understand something about the grief and how we can help ourselves and others through the difficult process.
+These articles can help you understand some things about grief and how we can help ourselves and others through the difficult process.

 Dr Bill`s knowledge of grief is not just in theory, but from a very difficult personal experience.
 In 1983, Bill`s young wife died suddenly of a heart attack, leaving him not only to cope with his loss, but also to raise his 2 sons, who were only 9 and 7 when their mother died.
 Dr Bill has become a recognised author, a renowned international speaker and seminar leader, and brings 30 years of experience in the field of grief support and counselling.

-These articles will help you understand the grief you may be feeling and how you can cope when someone you care about dies.
+These articles can help you understand the grief you may be feeling and how you can cope when someone you care about dies.

 Coping with Loss

-These articles will help you understand the dynamics of specific losses.
+These articles can help you understand the dynamics of specific losses.